- I’m having trouble logging into Connect. What should I do?

 - Can I apply if I am not a U.S. citizen?

-No, the AFRL Scholars Program is only open to U.S. citizens.
-Dual citizens are not eligible.
+No, the AFRL Scholars Program is only open to U.S. Citizens.

 - Do I have to submit a letter of recommendation?

-AFRL Scholars Program Administration recommends the submission of at least one letter of recommendation for an application package to be considered “complete”; however, you can submit your application without one.
-Keep in mind that the inclusion of a recommendation letter will make your package more competitive during the selection process.
+AFRL Scholars Program Administration recommends the submission of at least one letter of recommendation for an application package to be considered competitive; however, you can submit your application without one.
+Keep in mind that the inclusion of a recommendation letter will increase your chances of selection during the ranking process.

 - What if my letter of recommendation does not arrive by the application deadline?